Continental Mark II: Post Mark II

 For 1958, the Continental branding underwent further confusion.
 Though Continental no longer existed as a stand-alone division, the branding was used for a new car, as Ford introduced the Continental Mark III.
 Developed under a mandate to reduce its price to $6,000 (more competitive with Cadillac Sixty Specials and Imperial LeBarons).
 One of the largest cars ever built by Ford Motor Company, the Mark III was forced to abandon hand assembly, now built alongside the Lincoln Premiere; the model line was distinguished by its reverse-slant rear-window roofline (on all bodystyles, including convertibles).

 For 1959, the Mark III became the Mark IV, though receiving only minor model-year changes.
-For 1960, Ford introduced the Lincoln Continental Mark V, effectively ending the use of the stand-alone Continental name.
+For 1960, Ford introduced the Lincoln Continental Mark V, temporarily ending the use of the stand-alone Continental name.

 For 1961 production, Ford condensed the Lincoln brand solely to a single Lincoln Continental nameplate, dropping any generational nomenclature.
-With the exception of the 1977-1980 Lincoln Versailles, Continental was the exclusive nameplate used by Lincoln until the 1981 rebranding of full-size Lincolns as the Lincoln Town Car.
+With the exception of the 1977–1980 Lincoln Versailles, Continental was the exclusive nameplate used by Lincoln until the 1981 rebranding of full-size Lincolns as the Lincoln Town Car.